Short-term incoming (occasional) students

 One-way study abroad agreements

 Students coming to Surrey under a one-way study abroad agreement are integrated into our student exchange programme and are managed in the same way as our exchange students for the duration of their stay.
-The one exception is that they pay tuition fees.
-If your home institution has a one-way study abroad agreement with the University of Surrey, they will be able to give you details of the fees that have been agreed.

 Independent study abroad